In this article:

 Stock Statuses

-Our proprietary Demand Forecasting algorithm generates sales forecasts for each of your SKUs and projects stock surplus or shortage based on your inventory levels.
+Our proprietary Demand Forecasting algorithm generates sales forecasts for each of your SKUs and projects stock surplus or shortage based on your inventory levels at each of your fulfillment centers.
 SKUs that have an imbalance between demand and inventory are labeled with a stock warning:

 - At Stock: SKUs with inventory levels that meet projected demand over the next 60 days.